 Having fun with Arbor Day is all about getting out and about — learning about trees, planting trees, and being around trees!

 We recommend printing out the resources, grabbing some of the Arbor Day books and resources mentioned here, and heading to the backyard or out to the park.

 Don’t forget to print our your Tree Scavenger Hunt (free printable below) before you go!

-Here are some fun ways to celebrate the holiday, while also learning and helping the environment:
+Here are some fun ways to celebrate the Arbor Day holiday, while also learning and helping the environment:

 - Learn about the benefits of trees with these interactive slides.

-- Watch a video to learn more about trees.
+- Have a virtual Arbor Day with friends and watch a video to learn more about trees.

 - Take a Jr. Arborist quiz to see if you get all the badges!

 - Tree Care & Planting: Learn about tree age and the life of a tree.

 - Become a “mayor” of your own area and sign an “official” proclamation about Arbor Day and tree preservation.